 - Median income.
 Spending ability is important.
 Does your market area have sufficient spending power to purchase enough of your products and services to enable you to make a profit?
 Some areas are more affluent than others.
 Don't assume every city or locality is the same in terms of spending power.
 A service that is viable in New York City may not be viable in your town.

 - Income by demographics.
 You can also determine income levels by age group, by ethnic group, and by gender.
 (Again, potential spending power is an important number to quantify.)
 Senior citizens could very well have a lower income level than males or females age 45 to 55 in the prime of their careers.
-Or say you plan to sell services to local businesses; try to determine the amount they currently spend on similar services.
+Or say you plan to sell services to local businesses; in that case, try to determine the amount they currently spend on similar services.

 The key is to understand the market in general terms and then to dig deeper to understand whether there are specific segments within that market--the segments you plan to target--that can become customers and support the growth of your business.